tests-always-included/buffer-serializer/README.md

 You can teach the serializer about other object types as well.
 To do that you need to register custom handlers to convert the data into a buffer and a second function that converts the buffer back into your object.
 Here's an example for a Date object.

-    // This example is NOT what is used inside the serializer.
+    // This example is NOT used inside the serializer.
     // This code is provided only for illustrative purposes. serializer.register("Date", function checkFn(value) {
         return value instanceof Date;